vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 ### How it works

 - Xen Orchestra (or the [proxy](./scale-and-security/proxy.md#live-mount) handling the BR) runs one iSCSI target per live mounted disk, protected by CHAP credentials generated for that mount.
 - An SR named `[XO backup] <VM name>` is introduced on the chosen host.
-It holds a single read-only VDI, attached read only to the restored VM.
+It holds a single read-only VDI, attached in read-only mode to the restored VM.
 - Every read done by the VM goes through Xen Orchestra to the BR.
 Nothing is ever written: neither to the backup, nor to the SR.
 - The restored VM is pinned (affinity) to the host the disk is mounted on: the SR is plugged on that host only.